hsuonsivu/hsupublic/README.md

 ### presshandle.scad

-I build a press for large engineering drawings to iron them out out of two tables.
+I built a press for large engineering drawings to iron them out.
+Basically it is a table with another table plate on top with hinges.
 This is a handle for it.
 Might be useful for some other application as well.

 ### sinisentuolinjalka.scad